Facts about the University of Florida

 - Make sure that you answer the question.
 It seems obvious but many students get sidetracked and never get around to actually providing an answer to the question that was asked.

 - Focus on one thing.
-Don’t try and cover many different ideas in the essay.
+Don’t try and cover many different ideas in the essay or in the SoP writing online.
 Choose the one you feel is the best and focus on that particular one.
 One thing covered well and in detail is better than five things that are just touched on.

 - Keep it about you.
 Although the question is asking about how your experience as an undergraduate at the University of Florida will affect you, they don’t want to know about the University of Florida.
 They want to know about you.